If the savings habit doesn’t come easy for you, try creating a savings bill” for yourself — and make it the one you pay first”

 Dear New Frugal You,

-Dear Dalene, Sure, there's hope for you!
-In fact, you've already taken the first step towards solving the problem.
-You've recognized that you need to save some money and that you need help to do it.
+Sure, there’s hope for you!
+In fact, you’ve already taken the first step toward solving the problem.
+You’ve recognized that you need to save some money and that you need help to do it.

 For some people, saving money is almost a lifestyle.
 They do it naturally, as if it’s part of who they are.
 It comes easy for them.